apache/pekko/docs/src/main/paradox/typed/persistence.md

 the persistent actors are quickly started on a new node and can resume operations.

-The @apidoc[typed.*.EventSourcedBehavior] can then be run as with any plain actor as described in @ref:[actors documentation](actors.md), but since Akka Persistence is based on the single-writer principle the persistent actors are typically used together with Cluster Sharding.
+The @apidoc[typed.*.EventSourcedBehavior] can then be run as with any plain actor as described in @ref:[actors documentation](actors.md), but since Pekko Persistence is based on the single-writer principle the persistent actors are typically used together with Cluster Sharding.
 For a particular `persistenceId` only one persistent actor instance should be active at one time.
 If multiple instances were to persist events at the same time, the events would be interleaved and might not be interpreted correctly on replay.
 Cluster Sharding ensures that there is only one active entity for each id.
 The